tripal/tripal_doc/docs/site_building/module_usage/tripal_file/overview.rst

 .. warning::

-  The Tripal file module for Tripal 4 is only available with **Tripal v4.0.alpha4 or higher**.
+  The Tripal File module for Tripal 4 is only available with **Tripal v4.0.alpha4 or higher**.

 The Tripal File module supports association of data files with content in a Chado database and integrates those associations with content types on a Tripal website.